(aka Fellini's Casanova)

 Resurrection, The City of Lost Children and Delicatessen fame.
 The

 Venetian scenes consist of the prison escape, with it's statutory panorama

 of Venice from the roof, a stroll past the Doge's Palace, a manky campo, and

 a gondola ride - not bad for five minutes and looking like real locations.

-Then it's off to Paris, which is presumably why Jeunet got the gig, for a
+Then it's off to Paris, for a

 feast of similarly lush locations and CGI, with wigs, silk, gilt scrollwork and bare breasts a-go-go.
 Casanova's thoughts in jail are in

 Italian, with subtitles, but thereafter everyone speaks English, Casanova with an